Erisphex

 Erisphex is a genus of marine ray-finned fish, velvetfishes belonging to the family Aploactinidae.
 The genus is found in the Indian and western Pacific oceans.

 Taxonomy

 Erisphex was originally described as a genus in 1904 by the American ichthyologists David Starr Jordan and Edwin Chapin Starks with Cocotropus pottsii, which had been first formally described in 1896 from Kobe in Japan by Franz Steindachner, designated as the type species.
 The genus Erisphex is classified within the family Aploactinidae in the suborder Scorpaenoidei within the order Scorpaeniformes, although this family is also treated as a subfamily of the stonefish family Synanceiidae within the Scorpaenoidei, which in turn is treated as a superfamily within the order Perciformes.
-The name of the genus, Erisphex is a compound of eri, meaning “very”, and sphex, which means “wasp”, this was not explained by Jordan and Starksbut is presumed to be an allusion to the venom bearing spines in the fins of these fishes.
+The name of the genus, Erisphex is a compound of eri, meaning "very", and sphex, which means "wasp", this was not explained by Jordan and Starks, but is presumed to be an allusion to the venom-bearing spines in the fins of these fishes.